WordPress Themes Explained

 The WordPress Theme

-A WordPress theme drives the concept of a website templating system further.
+WordPress themes expand the idea of a web templating system one step further.

-The WP theme system controls and integrates the design elements of your website.
-It allows you to add a “skin” over your entire site much like a template system does but also provides you with more control over the management and customization of your template settings.
+A WP theme controls and integrates the design aspects of the website.
+It lets you add a “skin” to your site similarly to what a template system does but it also also gives you more control over the management and customization of template features.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).